amarjotgill/origin-bound-cookies/draft-origin-bound-cookies-amarjotgill-protocol.md

 A cookie set by origin https://example.com will only ever be sent to https://example.com.
 It will never be sent to a different scheme value such as http://example.com.

 ### Storage
-Altering the storage model in (Section 5.4.3 of COOKIES)[https://httpwg.org/http-extensions/draft-ietf-httpbis-layered-cookies.html#name-store-a-cookie] will also be neccessary this is due to the fact that is the newCookie and oldCookie's scheme and port do not exact match then instead of overwriting the newCookie is set as a seperate cookie.
+Altering the storage model in (Section 5.4.3 of COOKIES)[https://httpwg.org/http-extensions/draft-ietf-httpbis-layered-cookies.html#name-store-a-cookie] will also be neccessary this is due to the fact that is the newCookie and oldCookie's scheme and port do not exact match then instead of overwriting the new cookie is stored as a seperate cookie.

 Step number 18 of this section will need to be altered to: